namdets/immutable-j/README.md

 v1.1 :

-    Updated retention policy to be RetentionPolicy.CLASS instead of RetentionPolicy.RUNTIME and the wording referencing JSR-308.
-    Enforcement of type parameters on classes through annotations is possible at compilation time already.
-Enforcement does not require runtime checks.

     Also added new annotation and associated processing to enforce only generic type parameters on a class to be immutable.
 This is done by specifying an extends clause on the type parameter